M.A, BSc, MBACP Accred Counsellor/Psychotherapist & Supervisor

 If you scroll down, you will see a tick list of issues I work with.
 I felt it important to give more background, which I have described immediately below.

 Private Counselling Practice

-For over 10 years I have managed a busy private counselling practice.
+For almost 20 years I have managed a busy private counselling practice.